Kanomble/celery_blast/README.md

    1. Conducting RPS-BLAST with a specified set of RBHs
    2. Conducting a principal component analysis (PCA) based on the percent identity of the inferred domains with respect to the query sequence domains
    3. Building an interactive bokeh plot with the first two principal components and the taxonomic information within the RBH result table
-   4. Refine the phylogeny by slecting RBHs directly from the PCA bokeh-plot to conduct a conserved-domain corrected phylogenetic inference
+   4. Refine the phylogeny by selecting RBHs directly from the PCA bokeh-plot to conduct a conserved-domain corrected phylogenetic inference
 4. Synteny analysis
    1. Select up to ten different RBHs for the inference of syntenic regions with the clinker tool
    2. The clinker result is an interactive HTML document that can be changed according to user needs